 Pittsburgh's only undergraduate public health program.

 Public health promotes and protects the health of people and the communities where they live, learn, work and play.
-Using real-world cases, field work and practicum, students in Duquesne's public health program learn what it takes to improve health care globally.
+With a bachelor's degree in public health, graduates can make an impact on public health locally and globally, conducting research, educating, and coordinating resources to prevent the spread of diseases.
+Using real-world cases (such as those related to recent COVID-19 pandemic), field work and practicum, students in Duquesne's public health program learn what it takes to improve health care globally.

 Find your fit connecting science and service.